Last updated: June 25, 2021 @ 11:20AM

 C. Open Studies

-Students interested in taking courses for processional development; upgrading their post-secondary qualifications; general interest; or to trial a possible university path before committing to a degree.
+Students interested in taking courses for professional development; upgrading their post-secondary qualifications; general interest; or to trial a possible university path before committing to a degree.
 These students will normally be limited to part-time studies and can be restricted from courses without proof of pre-requisites.
 Open Studies students will be limited to 1.0 credit per term, up to an overall maximum of 4.0 credits.

 VI.
 Application Procedures: Other Programs